-Risa Weinrit, Psy.D. is a psychologist and a psychoanalyst in private practice in the Boston area.
+Risa Weinrit, Psy.D., Chairperson of the Board of Directors, is a psychologist and a psychoanalyst in private practice in the Boston area.
 Risa graduated from Bryn Mawr College in 1980 with a major in psychology.
 She subsequently attended graduate school at Hahnemann University, where she received her doctorate in clinical psychology.
 Risa has been seeing individual adults and couples in psychotherapy in the Boston area since 1987, and completed her psychoanalytic training at the Boston Psychoanalytic Society and Institute in 2003.
-She is on the faculty of the Massachusetts Institute of Psychoanalysis, where she teaches a clinical seminar and has taught about psychoanalytic perspectives on gender.
+She is on the faculty of both the Boston Psychoanalytic Society & Institute and the Massachusetts Institute of Psychoanalysis, where she teaches seminars on clinical technique and psychoanalytic perspectives on gender.
 Risa is also on the faculty of the Psychoanalytic Couple and Family Institute of New England, where she provides clinical supervision to therapists in a training program for couple’s and family psychotherapy.